 Speaking of long words that exist for the sole purpose of being long, this term is very famous as a song from Mary Poppins.
 It doesn’t seem to have much of a meaning to it, besides its ability to make you sound precocious, but it certainly is fun to say.

-This clearly isn’t the longest word in the world, but this Vietnamese word at just seven letters long has the distinction of being the longest word in Vietnamese.
+OK, so this clearly isn’t the longest word in the world.
+But at just seven letters long, this word has the distinction of being the longest word in Vietnamese.
 That also means it’s the shortest longest word that exists.
-Arguably, nghiêng is a single morpheme, not a word, but Vietnamese is an "isolating language."
+Arguably, nghiêng is a single morpheme, not a word, but Vietnamese is an “isolating language.”
 Instead of combining prefixes and suffixes to create new words, Vietnamese uses multiple small words that combine to change the meaning.
-This only works if your definition of a "word" is any combination of letters surrounded by spaces, however.
+This only works if your definition of a “word” is any combination of letters surrounded by spaces, however.

 As you can probably tell, the definition of a “word” is pretty loose.
 Depending on how you define the criteria, the longest word will change.
 There are long place names, massive agglutinative words in other languages, words that contain entire sentences, and more that you could consider in your efforts to find what counts as “the longest word.”
 In the end, it becomes a mostly arbitrary decision.
 Isn’t language weird?